ClouDesire/docusaurus/docs/onboarding.md

 ### How to add Plans to your product

-To add plans you need to go to [marketplace.cloudesire.com](https://marketplace.cloudesire.com), select “log-in” at the top right corner  of the screen, enter your username and password (or follow the instructions to create a new vendor account) and click on your username at the top right corner to access your personal Control Panel.
+To add plans you need to go to access your personal Control Panel.
 You will be able to access the “_Catalog_” from the menu on the left.
 Then you need to select the product you want to edit, click on it, select “Edit” and go to the “Plans” section.

 Then, click on the “Create New Plan” button at the top right of the screen.
 You can now create your product plan.